How to Become a Nurse Case Manager

 Nurse Case Manager Education

-Because nurse case managers need a valid RN license, they also need a nursing degree.
+Nurse case managers need a valid and unrestricted RN license.
 Although a two-year ADN degree is the shortest pathway to licensure, many employers require or prefer nurse case managers with four-year BSN degrees.

 ADN Degree

 An ADN degree offers a faster path for someone who wishes to become a nurse and begin working in the field within two years.
-However, while the degree does meet the minimum eligibility for the NCLEX-RN and state licensure, some employers may prefer or require a bachelor’s degree for entry-level nurse case manager positions.
+However, while the degree meets the minimum eligibility for the NCLEX-RN and state licensure, some employers may prefer a bachelor’s degree for entry-level nurse case manager positions.

-Requirements vary by program but generally include a high school diploma with coursework in science and math; a minimum 2.0 high school GPA; letters of recommendation; a personal essay; and SAT or ACT scores.
+• Admission Requirements: Requirements vary by program but generally include a high school diploma with coursework in science and math, a minimum 2.0 high school GPA, letters of recommendation, a personal essay, and SAT or ACT scores.

-ADN programs help prepare students for entry-level nursing practice and patient care.
-Specific skills include performing health assessments, nursing ethics, communication and collaboration, and providing patient education.
+• Skills Learned: ADN programs help prepare students for entry-level nursing practice and patient care.
+Specific skills include performing health assessments, distributing medications, nursing ethics, communication and collaboration, and providing patient education.

 BSN Degree

 A four-year BSN degree prepares nurses for the NCLEX-RN and state licensure.
-This credential may be required or preferred by some nursing employers.
-A BSN also positions nurses to pursue advanced degrees and higher-level practice, along with greater earning potential.
+Nursing employers may require or prefer a BSN degree.
+A BSN also positions nurses to pursue advanced degrees, higher-level practice, and greater earning potential.
 BSN programs include upper-level coursework to improve critical thinking and patient care skills.

 Working as a Nurse Case Manager